 In content marketing, consistency is the key to success.
 Most organizations use their blog as the corner stone of that consistency.
 Blogs help you attract new clients every single by answering the questions your audience asks every single day.

-We believe strongly that blogging with consistency is necessary for content marketing to work.
+We believe that blogging with consistency is also necessary for content marketing to work.
 Frequency really does matter.
 But, exactly how often should you blog?
 Well our latest research has found the answer:

-Publishing 2 – 4 times per week provides the highest results in terms of both traffic and conversions.
+Publishing 2 -4 times per week provides the best content marketing results in terms of both traffic and conversions.

 This is the answer according to the data we have seen from multiple studies, as well as much of our own client work across more than a dozen client websites in mostly B2B, some B2C and e-commerce, and across companies large and small.